SiliconLabs/wiseconnect/examples/si91x_soc/mcu_powerstate/sl_si91x_ps4_state/readme.md

 3. After successful program execution, the prints in the serial console look as shown below.
   ![Figure: Ps4 Sleep State](resources/readme/ps4_sleep_state.png)
 4. For Active state, please set the ACTIVE_STATE macro as 1.
-5. This will continuously toggle the NPSS GPIO 3 (P18 on the B0 2.0 WPK Pin), indicating that the application is in an active state.
+5. This will continuously toggle the NPSS GPIO 3 (P18 on the WPK), indicating that the application is in an active state.
 6. After successful program execution, the prints in the serial console look as shown below.
   ![Figure: PS4 Active State](resources/readme/ps4_active_state.png)